Daiene/validationForm/README.md

 **Date of Birth Validation:** Display an error if the field is empty or invalid.

-**Email Validation** Display an error if the field is empty or invalid.
+**Email Validation:** Display an error if the field is empty or invalid.

 **Cell Phone Number Validation:** Display an error if the field is empty or invalid.